vliu15/dialogue-seq2seq/README.md

 - We throw away all examples that are comprised of >5% of `<UNK>` tokens.
 - We limit our vocabulary to 17k by setting a minimum word occurrence of 15.
 - Fine-tuning GloVe embeddings in training adds a 1-2% boost in performance towards convergence.
 - We find that a few thousand warmup steps to a learning rate around 1e-3 yields best early training.
+We remove learning rate annealing for faster convergence.
 - In general, increasing the complexity of the model does little on this task and dataset.
 We find that 3 Transformer encoder-decoder layers is a reasonable lower-bound.
 - We find that training with the MLE objective instead of the MMI objective with cross entropy loss yields stabler training.
 - For faster convergence, we adopt two phases of pretraining to familiarize the model with language modeling: denoising the autoencoder by training it to predict its input sequence, and pair prediction, where each subsequence pair is a training instance.